sverx/X205TA/bluetooth.md

 Bluetooth might not work out of the box (depending on kernel version).

-You might need to download a firmware file:
+First, you might need a firmware.
+Check if `BCM43341B0.hcd` is present in your `/lib/firmware/brcm/` folder.
+If that isn't there, copy this file from this repository or download it directly there:

 ```
 sudo wget https://raw.githubusercontent.com/harryharryharry/x205ta-iso2usb-files/master/BCM43341B0.hcd -O /lib/firmware/brcm/BCM43341B0.hcd